 Developments undertaken by the NOC as part of Oceanids are detailed below.

-The development of Autosub2000-UI at the NOC will provide the UK science community with a next generation, ship-launched, high-power, Autonomous Underwater Vehicle (AUV) capable of operating under ice.
+The development of Autosub2KUI at the NOC will provide the UK science community with a next generation, ship-launched, high-power, Autonomous Underwater Vehicle (AUV) capable of operating under ice.

-The new Autosub2000-UI will be designed so that it can operate from a range of research vessels including the UK’s RRS James Cook, RRS Discovery and the new Polar Research vessel, the RRS Sir David Attenborough.
+The new Autosub2KUI will be designed so that it can operate from a range of research vessels including the UK’s RRS James Cook, RRS Discovery and the new Polar research vessel, the RRS Sir David Attenborough.

 Equipped with state-of-the art sonars and camera systems to enable scientists to create detailed maps and establish habitat characteristics of the seafloor, the new AUV will also have under-ice navigation capabilities so it can operate underneath vast areas of sea ice or glaciers.
-The systems on board will be designed to withstand pressure at 6000m, giving the vehicle the potential to explore over 90% of the ocean floor.
+The systems on board will be designed to withstand pressure at depths of 2000m.

 The new AUV will build on the successes of the current Autosub3 and Autosub6000 vehicles, and exploit new Marine Autonomous Systems (MAS) technologies being developed in collaboration with industry partners at the NOC’s Marine Robotics Innovation Centre.

 Autosub Long Range (ALR) 1500 will be our longest range AUV to date.
 With increased endurance and payload capacity, ALR1500 will be optimised for surveying the continental shelf and upper slope, with the potential to complete a full trans-Arctic mission, under ice.

 The original ALR (ALR6000) is an AUV capable of deployments of thousands of kilometres and lasting several months (depending upon sensor power drain and speed) with a maximum depth excursion of 6000m.
-For many application areas, such as measurements in shallow water, the 6000m depth rating of the original ALR is not required, as measurements are concentrated in the upper water column.
-This gives an opportunity to design and manufacture a new version of the ALR with a shallower depth-rated pressure vessel.
+For many application areas, such as measurements in shallow water, the extreme depth rating of the original ALR is not required, as measurements are concentrated in the upper water column.
+This provides an opportunity to design and manufacture a new version of the ALR with a shallower depth-rated pressure vessel.